pipelight/doc.pipelight/other_topics/why_detailed.md

       - vite build
 ```

-To create another version of this pipeline with slightly different env variables.
+To create another version of this pipeline with slightly different env
-The pipeline will need to be entirely cloned, going against reusability and comfort.
+variables.
+The pipeline will need to be entirely cloned, going against
+reusability and comfort.

 **Typescript to the rescue**

-The most flexible way to write a configuration file is finally to write it in a programming language.
+The most flexible way to write a configuration file is finally to write it in a
-Tailwind, Vite and many other web frameworks have already taken down this path.
+programming language.
+Tailwind, Vite and many other web frameworks have already
+taken down this path.

-Pipelight is about **executing bash strings** so, it needed a popular, language for **string manipulation**,
+Pipelight is about **executing bash strings** so, it needed a popular language
-with an appaeling syntax and an as simple as possible learning curve.
+well suited for **string manipulation**, with an appaeling syntax and an as soft
+as possible learning curve.

+Typescript was indeed well-suited for this mission.

-## Why only a cli ?
+### Why only a cli ?

 ::: tip tl;dr

-lightweight
+To remain lightweight and familiar.

 :::

-Pipelight is made for efficency.
-As of today it's a single executable that weighs under 6Mb.
+Pipelight is made for **efficency**.
+As of today it's a single executable that

-In consequence, it is blazing fast.
+weighs under 13Mb.

-It has the minimum required functions for a cicd tool
+It has the minimum required functions for a cicd tool and delegate features to
-and delegate features to the already widely spread specialized softwares:
+the already widely spread specialized softwares:

 - Git for software versioning and event detection
 - Linux for security and access rights

+In consequence, it is blazing fast.

+Pipelight has also been built with **comfort** in mind.

+Most developers only feel soothed when in front of a terminal emulator.
+Pipelight avoids the disconfort of leaving the terminal by exposing a standard
+minimal unoriginal and unsurprising cli.

+### Why not container native ?

+There actually is helpers to enable container support if you don't want to
+implement a custom solution yourself.

+Pipelight intend to run wherever bash runs.
+It should by default permit the
+execution of nude pipelines for:

+- constraints environment that can't afford containers.
+- atomic tasks like one line scripts that usually resides in package.json.